Patryk27/lxd-snapper/README.md

 +-------+---------+------+------+-----------+-----------+
 ```

-`--dry-run` is useful after you make some changes to the configuration and want
+`--dry-run` is useful after you've made some changes to the configuration and
-to confirm that everything is working as intended - since that's the case with
+want to confirm that everything is working as intended - since that's the case
-us, we can now re-run `lxc-snapper backup` without `--dry-run`:
+with us, we can now re-run `lxc-snapper backup` without `--dry-run`:

 ``` console
 $ lxd-snapper -c config.yaml backup